Black Country Slang & Black Country Dialect.

 -

-Black Country term for scrabbling, struggling, or scraping together.
+Black Country term for stealing fruit.

 -